Better Ingredients. Better Results.

 History and usage:

-Traditionally used as an anti-inflammatory for a host of physical and mental maladies, current clinical research shows positive effects on cognitive, and metabolic conditions.
-Today, Holy Basil is considered to be an adaptogen capable of supporting physical and mental invigoration.
+Traditionally used as an anti-inflammatory for a host of physical and mental maladies, current clinical research shows positive effects on cognitive and metabolic conditions.
+Today, holy basil is considered to be an adaptogen capable of supporting physical and mental invigoration.
 It is also commonly used both here and abroad to promote relaxation and a general sense of ease.*

 Recent Research*: